romi/romi-robots-docs/docs/Scanner/tutorials/hardware_scan.md

 ### Serial access denied
 * Look [here](../build/troubleshooting.md#serial-access-denied) if you can not communicate with the scanner using usb.
 * Make sure the device used to run the acquisition is well connected to the camera (wifi)
-* Message to Gimball still transiting :
+* Message to Gimbal still transiting :

 ```bash
 Traceback (most recent call last):